 I have an MSc in computer science from Gothenburg University and JLPT 2 certification (short for Japanese Language Proficiency Test).
 I write software and translate manga for fun.

 If you're interested in what I'm up to, my Google+ stream or GitHub repo are your best bets.
 You can also have a look at my CV, though the skills, academia and projects sections of the site really give a more detailed picture unless you're specifically looking for previous positions or specific dates.

-- [DRAFT] A seamless, client-centric programming model for type safe web applications, submitted to ICFP '14 together with Koen Claessen
+- A seamless, client-centric programming model for type safe web applications, accepted for Haskell Symposium '14 together with Koen Claessen

 - MSc thesis: Towards a Declarative Web